Recent software enhancements are shown in red.

 - Active Consent—This is a read-only setting, controlled by Active Consent settings in Salsa Engage.
 This setting does not appear unless Salsa CRM syncs to a Salsa Engage instance.

 - Allow Data backdating—This checkbox is selected by default.
 This allows you to use dates prior to the current date when completing the Received Date field on the Donation screen.
 If you deselect this checkbox, you will not be able to set a received date prior to the current date when entering new or updating existing Donations.
+This ensures that all manual data entry is taken care of on the day donations come in.

 - Allow synched Donation Received Date modification—Donations marked with a Received Date indicate the date submitted online by the donor or the date received offline by your organization.
 If you wish to alter a donation's Received Date, this setting must be turned on first.
 For example, you might want to indicate the date the donation is transferred to your bank account instead.